Inspiration and Idea For My Header

 One of the best living artists of the Irezumi is Horiyoshi III, whose works can be seen in some illustrated books: Tattoos from the Floating World: Ukiyo-e Motif's in Japanese Tattoo and Bushido: Legacies of the Japanese Tattoo.

 Irezumi does not at random tattoo any things on the body, the images have a deep meaning to the wearer and require expertise on religion, history, and myths from China and Japan.
 That is also the reason why bad copies and pseudo-Japanese tattoos are often offered in Western tattoo studios.
 These tattooists usually lack this background knowledge.

 Most famous is the tattoo by their most significant carriers – the members of the Japanese criminal organization Yakuza – but today Irezumi is also known by businessmen and even Housewives worn.

 The links to the Japanese art of ukiyo-e (woodcut) are fluid and the motives are often the same.

 In addition to gods, mythical creatures and demons, the most important source of motifs is the ancient Chinese novella Shuǐhǔ Zhuàn (Water Margin), known in Japan as Suikoden.
 It belongs to one of the four classical books of Chinese literature.
 The German translation of this very entertaining book is called Die Räuber vom Liang Schan Moor.

 In short, it is about a band of robbers of 108 heroic men and women.
 Each of whom is forced into lawless life by adverse circumstances, and entrenching themselves on a fortified island in Liang-Shan marsh, where they go on a rampant raid for years.
 They fight against corrupt officials of the emperor and numerous villains.
 The story is true in parts and should have taken place in the Song Dynasty.

-The adventure is available in paperback format and very entertaining - even for children - although one or the other site is perhaps a little bit more evil and cruel than the regular childrens book.
+The adventure is available in paperback format and very entertaining – even for children – although one or the other side is perhaps a little bit more evil and cruel than the regular children's book.